Qatar corruption scandal at the European Parliament: Raids and arrests

 As the European Parliament convened for the first time following the scandal, on 13 December 2022, at its seat in Strasbourg, France, the offices of MEP Pietro Bartolo and Parliamentary official Mychelle Rieu were sealed by investigators.

 On 15 December, the European Public Prosecutor's Office (EPPO) requested that the European Parliament lift the parliamentary immunity of Eva Kaili and her fellow Greek MEP Maria Spyraki.
 The EPPO explained that the request was based on an investigative report from the European Anti-Fraud Office (OLAF), regarding raised "suspicion of fraud detrimental to the EU budget, in relation to the management of the parliamentary allowance."
 The request particularly pertained to funds paid to parliamentary assistants.

 On 2 January 2023, Belgian investigators submitted a request to the European Parliament to strip MEPs Marc Tarabella and Andrea Cozzolino of their parliamentary immunity.
 A hearing of the Parliament's Legal Affairs Committee was scheduled during the parliamentary sitting in Strasbourg on 16 January, allowing the accused MEPs to present their defence.
 The parties of both Tarabella and Cozzolino expressed their support for President Metsola's requests to assist the European Public Prosecutor's Office in the investigations and agreed to vote in favour of waiving their immunity.
 On 2 February, the European Parliament approved the request to lift their immunity.
 Both Tarabella and Cozzolino were arrested on charges of corruption, money-laundering and participation in a criminal organization under arrest warrants issued on 10 February 2023.

 In July 2023, investigators additionally searched the offices of Belgian MEP Marie Arena.
 They discovered €280,000 in cash in the apartment of her son, Ugo Lemaire, which is located next to Arena's own flat.
-These raids occurred after the investigating judge, Michel Claise, was recused from the case, as his son is a business partner of Ugo Lemaire in a Cannabis business, BRC & Co.
+These raids occurred after the investigating judge, Michel Claise, recused himself from the case, as his son is a business partner of Ugo Lemaire in a Cannabis business, BRC & Co.

-MEP Elisabetta Gualmini (left) has recently been implicated in the scandal along with MEP Alessandra Moretti (right).

-On 4 March 2025, the Belgian Prosecutor's Office requested the lifting of parliamentary immunity for Members Elisabetta Gualmini and Alessandra Moretti.